 Founder of Challenger Digital

-I help proven infoproduct & coaching businesses make profitable products that grow their business with product consulting services and ongoing product strategy as Fractional Chief Product Officer (CPO).
-I help with things like:
+I help proven infoproduct & coaching businesses make profitable products that their customers love through product consulting services and ongoing product strategy as Fractional Chief Product Officer (CPO).
+I help with:

 👉 Product & pricing strategy

-👉 Flagship programs, memberships, and various other products
+👉 Designing results-based flagship programs, cohorts, memberships, and any other digital products

 As a Fractional CPO, my goal for your business is simple.